-No. Recommendation Specific Measurable Achievable Relevant Time-bound CW 11 Review recommendations from Parking Strategy Yes, specific to ITP Yes Yes, within the remit of the ITP and within first year of delivery of plan Yes, to ITP and Activity Centres as well as emerging areas with parking issues Yes, in initial stage after delivery of ITP CW 12 Investigate issues associated with introduction of CAT styled bus service in South Perth Yes, encourages visitation and use of public transport modes Yes Yes, would require funding avenues to be assessed with other stakeholders Yes, other examples exist for CoSP to benchmark Examine within ITP process, include as part of CW 8 CW 13 Implement movement network proposals in South Perth Activity Centre Plan Yes, specific to delivering Activity Centre Plan and supporting CW 3, CW 7, CW 8, CW 11 and CW 12 Yes Yes, within Activity Centre Plan.
+No. Recommendation Specific Measurable Achievable Relevant Time-bound CW 12 Investigate issues associated with introduction of CAT styled bus service in South Perth Yes, encourages visitation and use of public transport modes Yes Yes, would require funding avenues to be assessed with other stakeholders Yes, other examples exist for City of South Perth to benchmark Examine within ITP process, include as part of CW 8 CW 13 Implement movement network proposals in South Perth Activity Centre Plan Yes, specific to delivering Activity Centre Plan and supporting CW 3, CW 7, CW 8, CW 11 and CW 12 Yes Yes, within Activity Centre Plan.
 Requires other stakeholders Yes, specific to Activity Centre Plan Yes, as Activity Centre develops.
-Would be assisted through development of delivery or implementation plan CW 14 Monitor overall traffic volumes and speed profile on Distributor Road network Yes, specific to ITP and overall network Yes, on a yearly basis Yes, would use CoSP and available data from MRWA Yes Yes, annual basis CW 15 Monitor crash statistics on annual basis to support resolution and funding of problem areas Yes, supports delivery of safe network for all users Yes, on annual basis Yes, through monitoring programme of CoSP Yes Yes, on an annual basis CW 16 Work with PTA and other stakeholders to resolve alignment of future public transport connection between Canning Bridge and Curtin University Yes, could form part of SW 4, CW6 and CW 10 Yes Would require substantial inputs from other stakeholders and engagement Yes, corridor between interchange and Curtin University critical from overall regional network performance Longer term.
+Would be assisted through development of delivery or implementation plan CW 14 Monitor overall traffic volumes and speed profile on Distributor Road network Yes, specific to ITP and overall network Yes, on a yearly basis Yes, would use City of South Perth and available data from MRWA Yes Yes, annual basis CW 15 Monitor crash statistics on annual basis to support resolution and funding of problem areas Yes, supports delivery of safe network for all users Yes, on annual basis Yes, through monitoring programme of City of South Perth Yes Yes, on an annual basis CW 16 Work with PTA and other stakeholders to resolve alignment of future public transport connection between Canning Bridge and Curtin University Yes, could form part of SW 4, CW6 and CW 10 Yes Would require substantial inputs from other stakeholders and engagement Yes, corridor between interchange and Curtin University critical from overall regional network performance Longer term.